Inedo/inedo-docs/Content/proget/feeds/nuget/howto-nuget-proxy.md

 ---
 title: "HOWTO: Proxy Packages from NuGet.org in Visual Studio or CLI"
-order: 5
+order: 6
 ---

 Connecting ProGet with Visual Studio or integrating it into `dotnet` is a great way to increase the security of the most widely used integrated development environment for Windows developers.
 ProGet acts as a NuGet Package Manager, as it can [detect package licenses](https://docs.inedo.com/docs/proget/sca/licenses), [scan packages for vulnerabilities](/docs/proget/sca/vulnerabilities), and control promotion between feeds.

 ProGet can create a ["Feed"](/docs/proget/feeds/feed-overview) to proxy NuGet packages from [NuGet.org](https://www.nuget.org/) so that teams can consume them in their projects just as they would if pulling directly from the OSS repository.
 Using this feed will let you cache packages, which is useful when Nuget.org is experiencing issues.
 It also lets you easily see which packages are being downloaded and used frequently.

-In this article, we'll explain how to proxy NuGet packages from [NuGet.org](https://www.nuget.org/) to a feed in ProGet, and then connect it to Visual Studio or CLI and set up authentication.
+In this article, we'll explain how to proxy NuGet packages from [NuGet.org](https://www.nuget.org/) to a feed in ProGet, and then connect it to Visual Studio or other clients such as the NuGet CLI, [VS Code](https://code.visualstudio.com/), and [JetBrains Rider](https://www.jetbrains.com/rider/) and set up authentication.
 We’ll also look at how to set up a private repository for using internal NuGet packages, as well as how to establish a package approval process to manage which packages your team can utilize in production.

 ## Step 1: Create and Name a NuGet Feed